 To use these services, simply type in the number that’s calling you and they will try to identify the caller for you.
 It works a lot of the time, but it’s not always successful, as the ID occurs as a result of other people, who have answered nuisance calls, making reports to the service.
 Some even offer ratings as to how much of a nuisance a caller has been.
 For example, a telemarketing call from Oxfam may not be considered a nuisance call, whereas a call from some global trading company offering you super-high returns on investments would have a high nuisance rating.

 There’s one more trick that can be quite successful.
-You see, any time you enter your phone details and name on an online form that is not secure, your information leaves a digital footprint which can be tracked.
+You see, any time you enter your phone details and name on an online form that is not secure, your information leaves a digital footprint that can be tracked.

 And here’s a Google trick you can also use to identify unknown numbers: